 The award comes after the firm has made pathway improvements at over 10 of its reservoirs within the last three years to help make them accessible for all.
-Just 1 per cent of the countryside caters for wheelchair users.
+Just 1 per cent of the countryside caters for wheelchair or mobility scooter users.

 Yorkshire Water has also partnered with Experience Community, a not-for-profit community group that has helped in identifying improvements.
 Experience Community arranges regular reservoir rambles for groups of wheelchair and Mountain Trike users.

 Open Country presented Yorkshire Water with its ‘Good Access Scheme’ award and was particularly pleased with access improvements at Fewston reservoir near Harrogate and Tophill Nature Reserve near Driffield.
 Experience Community was also given a similar award.

 Geoff Lomas, Recreation Manager at Yorkshire Water, said: